 Actually knowing when something is bad isn't always easy.
 Sometime it's a borderline situation.

-I want to help you today by talking about one vegetable in particular that you may be wondering about - cauliflower.
+I want to help you today by talking about one vegetable in particular that you may be wondering about, the versatile vegetable we call cauliflower.

 Jump to: